QBDev0ps/DevOps-Cloud-projects/Project11.md

 **ii.** Establish connection with the EC2 instance: We connect to our EC2 instance via our Termius SSH client by following [these instructions:](https://dev.to/aws-builders/how-to-connect-your-ec2-linux-instance-with-termius-5209)

 #### <br>Step 4: Install Jenkins<br/>

+**i.** After connecting to our server we must first update all installed packages and their dependencies before commencing other installations or configurations.
+We do this by executing the following command:

+**`$ sudo apt update -y`**